nf-core/tools/README.md

            + RUN conda env export --name nf-core-methylseq-1.7 > nf-core-methylseq-1.7.yml
 ```

+You can change the directory from the current working directory by specifying `--dir <pipeline_dir>`.
 To change the required version of Nextflow instead of the pipeline version number, use the flag `--nextflow`.

 ## Sync a pipeline with the template